The Definitive Guide to Brand Positioning

 What is the difference between brand positioning and a tagline?
 A tagline is a downstream expression of positioning used in external communication.
 Positioning is the upstream strategic decision about what the brand stands for.
 A strong tagline flows from a strong position, not the other way around.

 How often should brand positioning change?
 Positioning should be reasonably enduring.
 It can and often should evolve to reflect market changes, new competitors, and shifting customer needs.
-But frequent repositioning usually signals the position was never clearly defined.
+But frequent repositioning usually signals the position was never clearly defined in the first place.

 Can you position on more than one benefit?
 It is not necessary to position on a single benefit, but it is essential to position on a single idea.
-Multiple benefits can work when they are crafted into one coherent concept.
+Multiple benefits can work when they are crafted into one coherent concept that resolves a core customer tension.